 - 1. Review IEP goal progress data and attached the IEP progress note to the IEP. - 2.
 On the Additional Notes page, include a statement documenting the discussion and agreement to dismiss student from the related service.
 Include the end date for the related service. - 3.
 On the Present Levels of Educational Performance page, include a data statement along with rationale for dismissal of the related service. - 4.
 Remove Related Service goals/objectives - 5.
-On the Conference Recommendations form check "other" and write, "Dismissed from related service". - 6.
+On the Conference Recommendations form check "other" and write, "Dismissed from \\\\\ related service". - 6.
 Click on the submit IEP button.
-Select the appropriate Region Secretary.
+Select the appropriate MSSE Secretary.
 Enter a message in the message box.
-"Dismissed from related service". - 7.
-Submit a change sheet to the appropriate MSSE secretary.
+"Dismissed from \\\\\ related service". - 7.
+Submit a change sheet to the appropriate MSSE Secretary. - 8.
+The student's Medicaid billing must be up to date and complete PRIOR to the dismissal meeting